okeeffed/developer-notes/manual/Design-Patterns/Mediator.md

 Mediator is a behavioural design pattern which helps when there are many objects communicating with each other.

 The Mediator itself is an object that encapsulates how one or more objects interact with each other.
-It controls how these object communication and resticts dependencies.
+It controls how these object communication and resticts dependencies required to manage.

 ## Example